PhoqueEberlue/TwitterMarkovBot/README.md

     -   as key, the word that follows the word in the base dictionnary
     -   as value, the number of time that this word follows the word in the base dictionnary.

 The starting words list contains the words that are after an ending ponctuation like ".", "!", "?", "..."
-And new : "¶" (it replaces the \n considering that people don't use ponctuation nowadays).
+And new : "¶" (it replaces the \n considering that people no longer use ponctuation nowadays).

 The ending words list contains the words that are before an ending ponctuation like ".", "!", "?", "...", "¶".